-How to Design a Change Management Experience that will Encourage Buy-in w/Heather Younger Ep#101
+How to Design a Change Management Experience that Encourages Buy-in

 Heather Younger is a former attorney and the founder/CEO of Employee Fanatix, a management consulting firm that equips companies with the intelligence they need to improve the quality of work life for their employees.
 She's also the author of two books, The 7 Intuitive Laws of Employee Loyalty and The Art of Caring Leadership: How Leading With Heart Uplifts Teams & Organizations.